SwiftJimmy/spotify_challenge/README.md

-# spotify_challenge
+# spotify challenge

 ## Overview
-The following describes the 5 main folders of the repository:
+The following describes the 5 main folders of the repository and there usage:

 1. The content of folder **data** represents the data life cycle during the etl job.
 As soon as the pipeline has been started, all new files, stored in the **ingest** subfolder getting processed.
 If an error occurs during the data processing, they will be moved to the **invalid** folder.
 The corrupted data can be either the entire file or just individual records.
 The data moves to the **loaded** folder, once they have been successfully processed and loaded into the database.